blinksh/blink/README.md

 From Vim, you can open the files in $SHARED.
 You can also edit Vim so it opens by default in the shared directory.

 curl opens access to file transfers to and from your iPad (ftp, http, scp, sftp...).
-For scp and sftp, it requires SSH keys.
-Create them with Blink key mechanism creation, copy the public key to the machine you want to connect to and you're set.
+It uses the key management system of BlinkShell (the keys you created with "config").
+You can also specify keys with a path:

-SSH keys are stores in $HOME/Documents/.ssh
+curl scp://host.name.edu/filename -o filename --key $SHARED/id_rsa --pass MyPassword

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!